College credit in high school

 College Credit Plus

-Bluffton University provides an opportunity for Ohio high school students to enroll in university courses for high school and/or college credit.
+Bluffton University provides an opportunity for Bluffton High School and Lake Center Christian School students to enroll in university courses for high school and/or college credit.
 The intent of the program is to enrich the learning of high school students; not to replace courses offered at the high school level.

 While participating in Bluffton's CCP program, you will study and learn with college students, learn from Bluffton professors who are highly respected within their disciplines, and form lasting relationships with your fellow classmates and professors.